Making the park

 Art, science, and nature come together

-A project of this size, scale, and significance requires professional experts to bring it to reality.
-The Corvallis Parks & Recreation Department has engaged landscape architect firm Juncus Studio to develop detailed designs and construction documents that turn these concepts and ideas into the third dimension.
+A project of this size, scale, and significance requires professional experts.
+The Corvallis Parks & Recreation Department has engaged landscape architect firm Juncus Studio to develop detailed designs and construction documents that turn these concepts and ideas into reality.
 Engineers, surveyors, architects, and environmental scientists will be called upon to ensure the plan is constructed with care and concern for the land, safety, functionality, and accessibility.
+Additionally, an Art Curator will be hired to steer the art and interpretive process and work directly with local artists to create interactive and provocative works of art for the park.

 The City of Corvallis Parks & Recreation Department stands behind the message of this park enhancement design as a place where people of all ethnicities, ages, and abilities feel welcome and safe, that it is designed by and for the people who face the most barriers today, and that advances the social change that is needed to ensure that Corvallis is a community that honors diversity and demonstrates acceptance and equity in public spaces.